Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Introduction

 Exceeding a critical value of thermal driving, the buoyancy-induced destabilisation leads to an onset of convection.
-While this critical value depends on the thermal boundary conditions, the latter modify in particular the horizontal extension of the emerging flow structures.
-In more detail, this \textit{primary} instability leads to critical wave numbers of $k_{\textrm{h, crit}} = \left[ 2.22, 3.13 \right]$ \citep{Rayleigh1916, Pellew1940} or $k_{\textrm{h, crit}} = 0$ \citep{Hurle1967} for applied uniform temperatures or vertical temperature gradients, respectively.
-This latter value is further supported by the \textit{secondary} instability, revealing that \enquote{each mode is unstable to one of longer wavelength than itself, so that any long box will eventually contain a single roll} \citep{Chapman1980}.
-Remarkably, a leading Lyapunov vector stability analysis discovered for a Prandtl number $\Pr = 1$ (which defines the working fluid) that the gradual supergranule aggregation is driven by such secondary instabilities \citep{Vieweg2021, Chapman1980}, see also figure \ref{fig:gradual_supergranule_aggregation}.
-Once the numerically finite horizontal extent of the domain is reached, the \textit{final} statistically stationary state resembles essentially a finite size relic of critical mode and thus shares similarities with the primary instability.
+Although this critical value depends on the thermal boundary conditions, the latter modify in particular the horizontal extension of the emerging flow structures.
+In more detail, this \textit{primary} instability leads to the emergence of convection rolls that exhibit predominantly one particular horizontal extension: depending on the mechanical boundary conditions, the corresponding critical wave numbers are $k_{\textrm{h, crit}} = \left[ 2.22, 3.13 \right]$ \citep{Rayleigh1916, Pellew1940} or $k_{\textrm{h, crit}} = 0$ \citep{Hurle1967} for applied uniform temperatures or vertical temperature gradients, respectively.
+This latter value is further supported by the \textit{secondary} instability slightly above the onset of convection, revealing that \enquote{each mode is unstable to one of longer wavelength than itself, so that any long box will eventually contain a single roll} \citep{Chapman1980}.
+In other words, any convection roll (of arbitrary size) is, at least slightly above the onset of convection, unstable to a more extended convection roll if buoyancy is introduced via a constant heat flux.
+Given that this result is obtained from a nonlinear evolution equation for the two-dimensional leading-order temperature perturbation, it is remarkable that a three-dimensional leading Lyapunov vector stability analysis discovered for a Prandtl number $\Pr = 1$ (which defines the working fluid) that the gradual supergranule aggregation is, even far beyond the onset of convection, driven by such secondary instabilities \citep{Vieweg2021, Chapman1980}, see also figure \ref{fig:gradual_supergranule_aggregation}.
+Once the numerically finite horizontal extent of the domain is reached, the \textit{final} statistically stationary state resembles essentially a finite-size relic of critical mode and thus shares similarities with the primary instability.
 Crucially, the latter is independent of the working fluid, whereas secondary and subsequent instabilities depend at least in the classical case of prescribed temperatures strongly on the working fluid \citep{Busse1978, Busse2003}.
 In the case of a prescribed heat flux, the authors studying secondary instabilities stated that their \enquote{results hold quite generally for all Prandtl numbers} \citep{Chapman1980a} but simultaneously \enquote{do not expect the theory to remain accurate for very small $\Pr$} \citep{Chapman1980}.
-As the final supergranule results from the preceding transient supergranule aggregation, clarifying this uncertainty becomes crucial especially due to the strongly varying Prandtl numbers in geo- and astrophysical flows.
+As the final supergranule results from the preceding transient supergranule aggregation, clarifying this uncertainty becomes crucial especially due to the strongly varying Prandtl numbers in geophysical and astrophysical flows.